skarppi/smart-home-playbooks/README.md

 Setup wireless access point required for wireless sensors (ESP8266 or similar).

+#### motion.yml

+Add Raspberry Pi HQ Camera as a security camera with Motion Eye.

 ## Arduino

 Sketch files below are for Wemos D1 Mini ESP8266 device.
 They connect to Raspberry Pi network, read measurements once per minute and send them as a MQTT message.